 - the person's history of compliance with the Act, or laws of another Australian State or a Territory or New Zealand that deals with the registration of teachers

 - any decision related to the registration of a person under the Act or laws mentioned above, for example related to the refusal to register or renew, or suspension or cancellation of the person's registration

-- the person's criminal history, particularly as identified through the national criminal record check and overseas criminal record check/s
+- the person's criminal history, particularly as identified through the national criminal history check and overseas criminal history check/s

 - whether the person's behaviour does not meet a standard generally expected of a teacher, or shows that the person is not of good character

 - whether the person has failed to pay any costs, expenses or fines payable by them under the Act

 - whether a person has provided the TRBWA with false or misleading information during the application process

 - any other matters relating to the person that the TRBWA considers appropriate, including but not limited to, medical conditions and impairments that adversely affects, or is likely to affect a person's ability to practise as a teacher.

 The following documents are provided to assist applicants with information about matters that may have a bearing on a determination that an applicant is a fit and proper person to be registered.